-Or perhaps you have childhood issues that keep impacting on your life.
+Do you have childhood issues that keep impacting on your life?
 Maybe you lost a loved one at a young age, you were neglected, or were abused, and still feel the trauma of this echoing down the years.

-Or maybe you have been diagnosed with a mental health problem, such as an anxiety disorder, depression, PTSD or complex PTSD.
+You may have been diagnosed with a mental health concern, such as anxiety, depression, PTSD or complex PTSD.

 Psychotherapy can help with these and other such dilemmas.